kermitt2/pdfalto/python/README.md

   ```

 - `PDFALTO_BINARY=/path/to/pdfalto` makes the Python API run a different
   executable, which is handy for testing a local CMake build.
+Without it the
+  API runs the `pdfalto` installed in the current environment, falling back to
+  a binary built in a surrounding checkout, so an editable install works too.

 ## License